Turn One Event Into 10 High-Impact Marketing Assets

 - 5 min read

 As we wrapped up the 2025 year-end season, we at Bidar Video noticed a typical pattern across Bay Area teams: you invest months planning an event, and most of the content disappears after one day.
-The fix is not “post more.”
-It’s planning your event capture so you can publish a focused set of assets that support sales, recruiting, investor updates, internal comms, and brand trust.
+The fix is not simply to “post more.”
+Instead, it’s about planning your event capture.
+This way, you can publish a focused set of assets that support sales, recruiting, investor updates, internal communications, and brand trust.

 Below are the 10 most valuable assets we recommend producing from a single event, along with a simple way to plan capture so they all come out clean and on-brand.